Kingxukai/linux/Documentation/fb/pxafb.rst

 	YRES == LLCR2_LPP + 1

-		The resolution of the display in pixels
+		The resolution of the woke display in pixels

 	BPP == The bit depth.
 Valid values are 1, 2, 4, 8 and 16.